lud77/lud77/README.md

 ## Hi there 👋

 - 🌱 I’m currently learning MCP and vector databases (PGVector for PostgreSQL)
-- 🔭 I’m currently experimenting with LLMs, structured output, scratchpad technique and RAG
+- 🔭 I’m currently experimenting with LLMs, structured output, scratchpad technique and tool use
 - 💬 Ask me about neuro-symbolic AI and procgen!

 <!--